Paul Hemmings

-Paul Jeremy Hemmings is an English musician and photographer.
+Paul Jeremy Hemmings (born May 1963, Liverpool) is an English musician and photographer.
 He composed the theme song for the BBC soap opera Doctors.

 Career

-In 2000, Hemmings composed the theme song for the BBC daytime soap opera Doctors.
+From 2000 to 2024, Hemmings composed the theme song for the BBC daytime soap opera Doctors.

 Hemmings played with The La's, Mike Badger and The Onset and Ian Broudie and the Lightning Seeds.
 He is also a partner in Liverpool's independent Viper Label.

 Hemmings' current project is called The Floatation Project.
 Their debut album Sonic Stories was called "understated splendour" by Mojo magazine in May 2005, whilst Uncut said "Guitarist Paul Hemmings can shine from other angles".

 The second album Sounds From The Solar System released in October 2006, was called "fascinating, unsettling and unique" by Rough Trade Records.